cxw42/TabFern/INTERNALS.md

    - `app/win/`: Popup (the main TabFern window)
    - `app/bg/`: Background page
    - `app/settings/`: The settings page
+ - `brunch-config.js`: The control file that directs a build
+ - `package.json`: where the version number is defined
  - `static/`: Files that are copied directly while building
    - `static/win/`: the HTML for the TabFern window
    - `static/settings/`: the HTML for the settings page